trashbirdecology/luisdva.github.io/_posts/2017-06-06-tidying-tables-coll-pt1.md

 |    Cuniculus paca   	| AF433906 (Agouti paca) 	| AY206573 (Agouti paca) 	| AF433928 	| AF433881 (Agouti paca) 	|
 | Dasyprocta punctata 	|        AF433921        	|                        	| AF433943 	|        AF433897        	|

-The table for this paper in particular had an interesting twist: some of the accession numbers also included a species name for some special cases in which there have been taxonomic changes.
+This table in particular had an interesting twist: some of the accession numbers also included a species name for some special cases in which there have been taxonomic changes.
 This is useful information, and the original way of presenting it as merged cells in a table in a Word document was visually helpful.
 However, this format is not ideal for further analyses.
-We often need to download the sequences programmatically, or compute summary statistics about the taxa being studied, and this is all easier with tidy data.
+We often need to download the sequences programmatically, or compute summary statistics about the taxa being studied, and this is all easier with tidier data.

 Let’s use some helpful **tidyverse** functions to change the overall structure of the data and separate the accession numbers from the species synonyms for those species that have any.

-Setting up an example data frame from a subset of the actual table
+Setting up an example data frame from a subset of the actual table:

 {% highlight r %}
 appendixS1 <-
 data.frame(species = c("Aconaemys sagei", "Cuniculus paca", "Phyllomys pattoni", "Proechimys longicaudatus"),